sjproctor/react-in-rails/hello_world/README.md

 ## Route and Controller
 - $ rails g controller Pages
-- add a route to *config/routes.rb*
+- add a route to *config/routes.rb* root to: "pages#index"

 ## View
 - add a file to *app/views/pages* index.html.erb